Entomologist’s tips for installing and maintaining native bee 'houses'

 - Make sure your habitat’s tubes are at least 5 to 6 inches long with diameters from three-thirty-seconds of an inch to three-eighths of an inch (mason bees favor tubes five-sixteenths of an inch in diameter).

 - Wait until your bees emerge each year and replace used tubes.
-(Cardboard or bamboo replacement tubes can be purchased online.)
+(Cardboard or natural reed replacement tubes can be purchased online.)

 The mason bees and leafcutter bees who might nest in bee boxes emerge in spring and summer and will live for only one season, during which time female bees build nests and lay their eggs.
 Female bees leave pollen and one egg in individual cells they construct in the tube.
 Each cell is sealed off from the other as the tube is filled.
 Finally, the bee closes the tube with mud (mason bees) or leaf material (leafcutter bees).
 The egg within each cell, becomes a larva, eats its pollen, and spins a cocoon.
 The adult bee remains dormant within its cocoon until spring temperatures are warm enough for them to emerge.